AbhishekSonkrr/PPS-project/README.md

 - `include/sort_main.h` provides a common `main()` which expects each sorter source to `#define SORT_FUNC <name>` before including the header.
 This keeps all mains consistent and avoids duplication.

 CI
--- A small GitHub Actions workflow runs the project's `run_all.sh` on push/PR to `main`.
+- A small GitHub Actions workflow builds the project on push/PR to `main`.
 You can find it at `.github/workflows/ci.yml`.

 Quick local commands